 Combinatorial analysis; axioms of probability; discrete and continuous random variables; expectations; estimation, maximum likelihood and unbiased estimators; statistical hypotheses and statistical tests; and regression.
 Prerequisite: MATH 2144.
 Suggested for mathematics majors; may be taken as a major pattern elective in teaching mathematics.
 IV

 MATH 3224 Abstract Algebra

 An axiomatic approach to the number system, general algebraic systems, groups, rings, integral domains, and fields.
-Prerequisite: Permission of instructor.
+Prerequisite: Take MATH 2504 or Permission of instructor.
 IV

 MATH 3304 Numerical Analysis